explainers-by-googlers/promisify-scroll/README.md

 Another similar use-case is highlighting the element that has been scrolled to: Maybe a form field failed validation, so it's scrolled to and an outline is blinked once the scrolling is complete.

 Currently there is no way to reliably handle this.
+Developers can't rely on `scrollend` event for this, see [Considered alternatives](#considered-alternatives) below.

 ## Solution